discreetlogcontracts/dlcspecs/Messaging.md

 `script` is the script signature field for the input.
 Only applicable for P2SH-wrapped inputs.
 The length of the script should not be included in the transmitted script data.

-### The `cet_adaptor_signatures` Message
+### The `cet_adaptor_signatures`Type

-This message contains CET signatures and any necessary information linking the signatures to their corresponding outcome.
+This type contains CET signatures and any necessary information linking the signatures to their corresponding outcome.

 #### Version 0 `cet_adaptor_signatures`